HamptonNorth/gen2/readme.md

 The workflow might then be:

-1. Delete any existing directories or files in the server target directorye.g. `server_name` by running `node app.js --purge`
+1. Delete any existing directories or files in the server target directory e.g. `server_name` by running `node app.js --purge`
 2. Create the required directories and file scaffolds by running `node app.js --scaffold`
 3. Edit the `server_name/configs/routes-config.json` to match the route/routes needed
 4. Check the `/configs/routes-config.json` by running `node app.js --validate`